Aerial view of a power plant on a river with backed-up water, adjacent wooded area, and hiking trails in clear weather.

 Continuity Egglfing-Obernberg

-It is designed with a range of depths, which offer several different types of habitat.
-The flow rate varies seasonally between 4 and 40 m³/s and thus mimics the natural flow rate of a large tributary of the Inn.
-The high hydrological dynamic results in a constant reshaping of the riverbed and the banks, offering loose gravel habitats for spawning fish and gravel-breeding birds.
+It is designed with a varied depth distribution and offers several different habitat types.
+The flow varies seasonally between 4 and 40 m³/s and thus mimics the natural flow of a large tributary of the Inn.
+The high hydrological dynamics lead to a constant remodelling of the river bed and banks, providing loose gravel habitats for spawning fish and gravel-breeding birds.

-In total, the bypass watercourse overcomes a height difference of around 10.6 metres and can be divided into 2 sections.
-The connecting channel with a length of 1.7 km creates the link between the headwaters (dam water level) and the low-lying floodplain level.
-The floodplain channel continues at the level of the floodplain in the original valley gradient of the Inn to the point at which it empties into the tailwaters of the power plant.
+The bypass channel covers a total of around 10.6 metres in height and is divided into two sections.
+The connecting channel with a length of 1.7 kilometres is the link from the reservoir water level in the headwater to the lower floodplain level.
+The eyelet channel continues at the level of the floodplain in the original valley gradient of the Inn until it flows into the tailwater of the power station.
+This measure is currently at the authorisation stage.

 Further measures of the LIFE Riverscape Lower Inn project